-Final thoughts on the texts attributed to Cyril of Alexandria about the dogma of tongues.
+Final thoughts on the texts attributed to Cyril of Alexandria about the doctrine of tongues.

-It has been learned from this study that the writings credited to Cyril of Alexandria is not exactly correct.
-Portions of the catena on I Corinthians are from Didymus of Alexandria.
+It has been learned from this study that the writings credited to Cyril of Alexandria are not exactly correct.
+Portions are from Didymus of Alexandria.
 Which parts are Cyril’s and others Didymus’, we do not know, though for the most part it is Cyril.
 There also may be medieval editorial emendations too.
-Even though there remains unanswered questions of authorship, it accurately portrays a fifth century account on the dogma of tongues as understood and practiced in Alexandria, Egypt.
+Even though there remain unanswered questions of authorship, it accurately portrays a fifth-century account on the doctrine of tongues as understood and practiced in Alexandria, Egypt.

-The Commentary on Zephaniah clearly indicates that the Alexandrian author(s) believed it be a foreign language.
-There was an emphasis in this commentary about the “changing of tongues,” that is, the use of foreign languages at Pentecost was a sign for the Jews.
-It was a miraculous endowment, and those that received this blessing continued to have this power throughout their lives, but it did not persist after their generation.
+The Commentary on Zephaniah clearly indicates that the Alexandrian author(s) believed it be speaking a foreign language.
+There was an emphasis in this commentary about the “changing of tongues,” that defined the speech as a miraculous endowment.
+Furthermore, those that received this blessing continued to have this power throughout their lives, but it did not persist after their generation.
 For more information and the actual copy of the Commentary on Zephaniah see Cyril of Alexandria on Tongues: Zephaniah.

-If someone would speak or pray in the Church, whether priest, prefect, or the itinerant preacher, it would be in a high-priestly voice, similar to preachers who speak in King James English, old style Catholics who perform the liturgy in Latin, or the the use of High-German in Mennonite Churches with people who speak Low-German in their homes.
-The Church leader could also speak in another language if he chose to do such.
-What exactly was high-priestly language to them — was it older Greek, or Coptic?
-It is not known, but it definitely was not Latin.
-There was antagonism to Rome within the Alexandrian Church.
+If someone would speak or pray in the Church, whether priest, prefect, or the itinerant preacher, it would be in a high-priestly voice, similar to preachers who speak in King James English, old style Catholics who perform the liturgy in Latin, or the use of High-German in Mennonite Churches.
+What exactly was high-priestly language to them — was it liturgical Greek, or regular Coptic?
+It is not known.

 The important requirement of any Church leader speaking to an audience or any layperson was that the Skopos (σκοπὸς) had to understand what they were saying, or someone available that “sits near and interprets for the beginners.”(3)I Corinthians 14:2 catena

 The Skopos played an important position within the Church.
 The Skopos was an overseer who was to test, examine, and approve everything that was spoken, or done.
-He was also to translate, but that is likely a later attribute.(4)Stephanus Vol. 7, Col. 431
+He was also to translate, but that was likely a later attribute.(4)Stephanus Vol. 7, Col. 431

 There was a function in the Church that assisted the lay-people in understanding what the priests were saying, singing, or doing.
 A type of translator, but more of an intermediary.
-In the Biblical text it is the ἀναπληρῶν, anaplérôn, but in Alexandria it is the κείμενος, keimenos.
+In the Corinthian text it is the anaplérôn ( ἀναπληρῶν), but in Alexandria it is the keimenos (κείμενος).

 All messages that the keimonos explained to the people were to be concluded with an Amen.